TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 This allows one to ``cd`` into any binary directory and type ``make`` to build just the targets in that directory.
-These TriBITS-generated Ninja makefiles also support ``help`` and ``help-objects`` targets making it easy to build individual exectuables, libraries and object files in any binary subdirectory.
+These TriBITS-generated Ninja makefiles also support ``help`` and ``help-objects`` targets making it easy to build individual executables, libraries and object files in any binary subdirectory.

 **WARNING:** Using ``make -j<N>`` with these TriBITS-generated Ninja Makefiles will **not** result in using ``<N>`` processes to build in parallel and will